miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

 #. **Where should I apply for ethics approval for studies that involve animals?**

    The Centrale Commissie Dierproeven (CCD) has approved 17 Animal Ethics Committees (Dierexperimentencommissie, DEC) in the Netherlands that review the applications for projects involving animal research.
-All research involving animals at the Donders Institute requires approval from the Radboud University’s Animal Experiment Committee.
+All research involving animals at the Donders Institute requires approval from the Radboud University's Animal Experiment Committee.

 #. **How should I specify the "ethics approval identifier"?**